 Enter a Report name and a Description

 Select the Source from which you want to upload the log files.
-If your source is not supported (see Supported firewalls and proxies for the full list), you can create a custom parser.
+If your source isn't supported (see Supported firewalls and proxies for the full list), you can create a custom parser.
 For more information, see Use a custom log parser.

 Verify your log format to make sure that it's formatted properly according to the sample log you can download.
 Under Verify your log format, select View log format then select Download sample log.
 Compare your log with the sample provided to make sure it's compatible.